 These comparisons are based on documented wildlife observations from citizen science data.
 Locations with higher species counts may have more observation activity, different habitat types, or larger coverage areas.
 Regional rankings help identify biodiversity hotspots and unique natural areas within Cook County County.

-The Cook County ecosystem supports 62 documented wildlife species across 60 taxonomic genera.
+The Cook County ecosystem supports 75 documented wildlife species across 73 taxonomic genera.
 Located in Cook County, Georgia, this area provides critical habitat with diverse natural communities.
-The location hosts 13 frequently observed species and 12 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
-Compared to nearby Grist Lake, Cook County hosts 0% more species diversity.
-This location ranks #1 for species diversity among 2 Cook County County natural areas, placing it in the 50th percentile for biodiversity.
+The location hosts 16 frequently observed species and 14 occasionally documented species, creating a balanced ecosystem with both resident and visiting wildlife.
+While Adel nearby has 6% more documented species, Cook County offers unique wildlife observation opportunities.
+This location ranks #4 for species diversity among 100 Cook County County natural areas, placing it in the 96th percentile for biodiversity.